CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-everyone.md

 Drupal is supported by a large community and CivicActions strives to be a contributing and positive presence.
 Participation in the community is driven by an alignment of interests, values and principles.
 Our participation also helps attract new talent by highlighting the Drupal expertise within CivicActions.

 Your depth of knowledge about Drupal should at least be commensurate with your role.
-While there are many resources available, both online and within CivicActions to help you learn, you should also consider participation within the larger Drupal community.
-Participation is an immersive and meaningful mechanism for learning and opportunities are available for both technical and non-technical roles.
+There are many resources online and within CivicActions to help you learn.
+Participation in the Drupal community is also a meaningful mechanism for learning.
+There are opportunities for participation for both technical and non-technical roles.

 ## What is a CMS?